whoisbma/Game-Aesthetics-SP16/class-04-TUI/README.md

 > Contrary to many other computer RPGs of the time, all levels were randomly generated.
 Rogue was intended to be played on Unix terminals.
 Thus, the dungeon was displayed in text mode, characters and monsters being represented by letters.
 Actions were issued by single keystrokes.
 Rogue defined the very roguelike genre.
 Random generation, basic plot, text (or tiled) based display still are the usual features of roguelikes.

-Some important takeaways from what Rogue offered game mechanics, and why they are still played today:
+Some important takeaways from what Rogue offered game mechanics, and why Rogue and Roguelikes are still played today:

 * Randomly generated = the possibility of continual newness.
 Compare to games where the worlds are explicitly designed - Mario doesn't really feel the same once you know the levels inside and out.